crashoverride777/swifty-rate/README.md

 A simple helper to show a rate game/app UIAlertController

-This helper is designed to behave similary to the upcoming SKStoreReviewController from Apple.
-I will include this once iOS 10.3 is released.
+This helper is designed to behave similary to the upcoming SKStoreReviewController from Apple which I will include once iOS 10.3 is released.

 What does that mean exactly?
+Apple restricts the use of SKStoreReviewController to 3 times per year or until 1 rate app button has been pressed.
+The actual logic behind this is unknow.

-You will request the 1st review alert after a set amount of app launches e.g 20.
+With SwiftyRateApp you will request the 1st review alert after a set amount of app launches.
 Than the helper will show 2 more alerts at an interval of 4 months so in total there will be a max of 3 alerts shown per year.
 If the year has passed everything will reset and start again.

-If the user has rated the app the alert will never show again until the app uninstalled.
+If the user has rated the app the alert will never show again until the app is uninstalled.

-# SKStoreReviewController

-It seems Apple will introduce their own rating sytem (view controller) with iOS 10.3.
-I will update this helper accordingly when the update is released.

 # Cocoa Pods